-This report examines the geopolitical context in the Red Sea and the potential implications of a Russian naval presence in the Eritrean waters.
+This report examines the geopolitical context in the Red Sea and the potential implications of a Russian naval base in Eritrea.
 Using both diagnostic and predictive analysis, the author assesses the current situation and delivers predictive judgements regarding potential developments.
 The timing for prediction has been set for five years.
 For collection and processing, the author used OSINT and GEOINT, therefore the report is safe to be further distributed.

 KJ-1.
 Russia is competing with both China and the Western powers to spread influence on the African continent.
 To advance its military and economic interests, Russia uses three main leverages: weapons sales, military assistance and energy contracts.
 It is likely that in the next five years, Russia will establish a logistical base in Eritrea, followed by investments in infrastructure and the energy sector.

 KJ-2.
 In the likelihood of Russia building a logistical navy base in Eritrea, there is a realist possibility that the base will benefit from similar equipment as the Russian naval base in Tartus, Syria.
 This would likely include missile corvettes, supply vessels, and patrol boats.